Telling Stories with Data

 Thank you to Elle Côté for enabling this book to be written by looking after first one, and then two, children during a pandemic.

-As at Christmas 2021 this book was a disparate collection of partially completed notes.
-Thank you to Mum and Dad, who dropped everything and came over from the other side of the world for two months to give me the opportunity to re-write it all and put together a cohesive draft.
+As at Christmas 2021 this book was a disparate collection of partially completed notes; thank you to Mum and Dad, who dropped everything and came over from the other side of the world for two months to give me the opportunity to rewrite it all and put together a cohesive draft.

 Finally, thank you to Monica Alexander.
 Without you I would not have written a book; I would not have even thought it possible.
-Many of the best ideas in this book are yours, and those that are not, you made better, reading everything many times.
-Thank you for your inestimable help with writing this book, providing the base on which it builds (remember in the library showing me many times how to get certain rows in R!), giving me the time that I needed to write, encouragement when it turned out that writing a book just meant endlessly re-writing that which was perfect the day before, reading everything in this book many times, making coffee or cocktails as appropriate, and more.
+Many of the best ideas in this book are yours, and those that are not, you made better, by reading everything many times.
+Thank you for your inestimable help with writing this book, providing the base on which it builds (remember in the library showing me many times how to get certain rows in R!), giving me the time that I needed to write, encouragement when it turned out that writing a book just meant endlessly rewriting that which was perfect the day before, reading everything in this book many times, making coffee or cocktails as appropriate, looking after the children, and more.

 You can contact me at: rohan.alexander@utoronto.ca.